 The following are three categories of boat-type gifts and some specific suggestions for boat-related gifts.
 If the boater in your life is like most, the issue will not be finding a great idea that fits their devotion but rather how to narrow down the options.

 Practical Gifts for Boaters

-Boating equipment is expensive.
+Boating equipment is expensive, even simple boats like kayaks.
 It is easy for someone to spend thousands of dollars on boating equipment and just cover the basics.
 Practical boating gifts are the way to go for someone just starting boating or for the veteran boater looking to upgrade.

 Bungee boat and dock lines give the boater practical equipment they will use virtually every time they take the boat out.
 Resilient and flexible, either type of line can ensure that a boater can dock where they want and help whoever needs a tow.
 Because each is specially made for boats, fraying is not an issue, and repurposing is much more difficult.

 For boaters with larger boats that they take out onto the ocean, major rivers, or the Great Lakes, a compass is a tool that can help a skipper get their bearings, set a course, or even just know what direction to head.
 A marine compass can also come in handy when positioning the boat in preparation for bad weather.

 Boats run into many things that scuff and mark the sides, deck, blow, and even the transom.
 For minor to moderate scuffing, a boat scuff eraser provides an easy way to get a boat back looking as good as new.
 Scuff erasers are particularly good for end-of-season maintenance when you pull the boat out for the winter or to prepare the boat if you are planning on selling it.

 Fishing headlamps are invaluable when fishing at dusk or in the evening.
 If you have ever tried to unhook a fish, swap out a lure or bait a hook in the half-light of a fluorescent camping lantern, you are aware of how important adequate lighting is.